Celeborn2BeAlive/openglnoel/docs/gltf-viewer-01-intro-02-sdk.md

 This also work, but only on Linux (or Windows with some compilers, but not Visual Studio).
 Using `cmake --build` instead has several advantages:
 - Works on all platform, with any build solution (gcc, clang, visual studio, etc.)
 - Re-configure the build solution (first step) if CMakeLists.txt files have changed.
+- Can be used to build a different build configuration for multi-configuration compilers (like Visual Studio)
-- Can be used to build a different build configuration or target.
-Here are a few examples:
+- Can be used to build a different target (just an executable, or a library)

 ```bash
 cmake --build . --target gltf-viewer --config Release -j # Only build target gltf-viewer in Release mode (more efficient)